13 Sights in Lüneburg, Germany (with Map and Images)

 St. Marien

-Sankt Marien is a Roman Catholic church in Lüneburg, a district town in Lower Saxony, Germany.
-It is the parish church of the parish of St. Marien in the deanery of Lüneburg, bears the patronage of the Virgin and Mother of God, who was conceived without original sin, and stands on Friedenstraße in the Rotes Feld district.
+St. Mary's Church is a Roman Catholic church in Lüneburg, Lower Saxony, Germany.
+It is the parish church of the parish of St. Marien in the deanery of Lüneburg in the diocese of Hildesheim, bears the patronage of the Virgin and Mother of God, who was conceived without original sin, and stands on Friedenstraße in the Rotes Feld district.

 Wikipedia: St. Marien (Lüneburg) (DE), Website